At a glance:

 Blended learning is, as the name implies, a blend of in-class learning and online materials and activities.
 Many classes at higher education institutions demonstrate blended learning in action.

-What’s important to note is that blended learning isn’t about replacing in-class learning with online activities and materials; rather, it’s about supplementing and building upon what students learn in class.
+What’s important to note is that blended learning isn’t about replacing traditional face-to-face classes with online activities and materials; rather, it is about supplementing and building upon what students learn in class.

 What does blended learning look like in practice?